joelwetzel/Alexa-Skill-For-Hubitat-Shades-And-Blinds/README.md

 # Alexa Skill For Hubitat Shades And Blinds

 An Alexa skill to interact with a Hubitat smarthome hub, and expose shades and blinds to Alexa.
 (Because the native Hubitat Alexa skill does not yet support shades and blinds.)
+It uses the Hubitat Maker API to interact with Hubitat.

 This skill is based off the code Amazon provided at:  https://github.com/alexa/skill-sample-csharp-smarthome-switch